sqworec/rest-client/README.md

 ## Requirement
 These requirements must be met before you begin:

-Before you start, if your Go version less than 1.20.2, it recomended to install it by following this link [Go](https://go.dev/dl/)
+Before you start, if you Go version less than 1.20.2, it recommended to install it by following this link [Go](https://go.dev/dl/)

 ## Getting Started
 ## Downloading server